Nursing Home Abuse in New York

 The third and final trial started last month, resulting in the jury handing down a $138 million verdict, signed by a Suffolk County judge.
 The family is reported to be ecstatic with the new settlement amount, which will be enough to provide for the victim for the rest of her life.

 If you or a loved one have been victim to medical malpractice, an experienced medical malpractice lawyer may be able to assist you.
-At McIver Brown law firm, our leading team of experienced Texas medical malpractice lawyers have helped numerous clients win the maximum financial compensation they deserve.
-Give us a call today for a free consultation.
+Medical malpractice lawyers have helped numerous clients win the maximum financial compensation they deserve.
+Call today for a free consultation.

 More Details Released in New York Nursing Home Abuse Case